garfix/nli-go/doc/reference/swi-prolog.md

 For all alternative bindings of Cond, Action can be proven.

 `forall/2` does not change any variable bindings.
+It is useful only to create side effects.

     forall(:Cond, :Action)